Updated Apr 03, 2026

 How is knowledge applied in practice?

-What does group work contribute—and where does it strain?
+What does group work contribute, and where does it strain?

 Collaboration builds teamwork, negotiation and leadership, but the mechanics can frustrate students when roles, contributions and resolution routes are vague.
 Programme teams can reduce friction by using clear task designs with milestones, light contribution tracking (for example, structured peer assessment or group contracts), and defined escalation pathways.
 These moves protect the learning community while keeping the administrative load proportionate.
+They also help students see group work as preparation for professional practice, rather than a source of avoidable tension.

 How does feedback drive academic enhancement?